Are My Gifts Deductible — and What Is Cal Poly's Tax ID Number?

 How to Make a Gift

 Yes.
 One of the easiest fastest way to give is through our secure online giving site.
 The site allows donors to select the fund, college or entity to which they would like to donate.
-To make an online donation, visit the giving site.
+To make an online donation, give now!

-You may make a credit card gift over the phone by calling the Cal Poly Fund at 805-756-6448.
+You may make a credit card gift over the phone by calling the Cal Poly Fund at (805) 756-GIVE.
 Or you can send a gift through the mail by printing out the mail-in giving form (PDF).